Faculty Expert Profile

 - Center for Safe and Healthy Schools

-Julia Burdick-Will’s research pairs educational and urban sociology to study the roots of educational inequality and the dynamics between communities and schools that shape learning opportunities.
-She has studied the effects of concentrated neighborhood poverty on cognitive development, the geography of elementary school openings and closings, and the impact of violence on student test scores and enrollment.
-Her current projects focus on metropolitan-level patterns of school mobility and segregation and the relationship between transportation, safety, and school attendance.
+Her research combines the sociology of education and urban sociology to study the roots of educational inequality and examine the dynamic connections between communities and schools that shape opportunities to learn.
+She has studied the effects of concentrated neighborhood poverty on cognitive development, the geography of elementary school openings and closings, school segregation dynamics, and the impact of neighborhood and school violence on student test scores and high school enrollment patterns.
+Her current projects explore the role of exposure to violence, transportation, and neighborhood peers in school enrollment decisions.